Melclic/BioPathOpt/README.md

 # BioPathOpt

 BioPathOpt is a Python package designed to streamline metabolic engineering workflows by integrating advanced modeling and optimization tools into a unified framework.
 It enables researchers to enrich stoichiometric metabolic models with additional biochemical data, seamlessly incorporate enzyme-constrained modeling approaches, and perform targeted optimization for the production of desired molecules.
-We provide a central location to

 ## Enzyme Constrained Modelling